 Top: Turkey's flag.
 Middle: Ankara is the capital of Turkey.
-Middle Right: Recep Tayyip Erdoğan is the president of Turkey.
+Middle Right: Recep Tayyip Erdoğan became president of Turkey in 2014.
 Bottom Right: Turkish coins and banknotes.

-CULTURE C@NNECTION
+CULTURE C®NNECTION

-EXAMPLE 1 FUN FACTS
+FUN FACTS

 Soccer is the most popular sport in Turkey.
 Its national team won third place in the World Cup in 2002.